DaniellaEsheza/SQL-Projects/README.md

 When cleaning data, the following steps are typically necessary:

-1. Identifying and removing duplicates.
+1. Identifying and removing duplicates
-2. Standardizing data and correcting any errors.
+2. Standardizing data and correcting any errors
 3. Handling NULL values and  identifying inconsistent entries to improve data quality
 4. Removing Unnecessary Columns or Rows

-## 1. Identifying and Removing Duplicates
+### 1. Identifying and Removing Duplicates

 - Before starting the cleaning process, creating a staging table with the same data is essential to avoid modifying the original raw dataset.

-### Create/Insert data into staging
+#### Create/Insert data into staging

 ```sql
 CREATE TABLE layoffs_staging